Logius-standaarden/API-Design-Rules/DesignRules.md

       </dd>
       <dt>Rationale</dt>
       <dd>
          Managing change is important.
 In general, well documented and timely communicated deprecation schedules are the most important for API users.
-When deprecating features or versions, a deprecation schedule must be published.
-This document should be published on a public web page.
-Furthermore, active clients should be informed by e-mail once the schedule has been updated or when versions have reached end-of-life.
+When deprecating features or versions, a deprecation schedule MUST be published.
+This document SHOULD be published on a public web page.
+Furthermore, active clients SHOULD be informed by e-mail once the schedule has been updated or when versions have reached end-of-life.
       </dd>
       <dt>Implications</dt>
 	  <dd id="implications"></dd>